parallax/developer-docs/docs/guides/statamic/by-parallax/README.md

 Now head back to the root directory (`cd ..`) to create a `.env` file and app key:

 ```
+cd ../
 cp .env.example .env
 php please key:generate
 ```

 Note: The app key is not stored in the `.env` file.
-You will find it in `site/settings/system.yaml`
+You will find it in `site/settings/system.yaml` – it doesn't appear to automatically update so you may have to do this manually.

 Open up the `.env` file and update any details relating to your local environment, such as the database connection.
 Next, run the database migrations: